EpicMari/cook-book/README.md

 - General info
 - Technologies
 - Setup
-- Status

 ## General info

 My first application using any API for learning.
 In the project, I also used class components to master them.
+Ability to search and add recipes to favorites.

 ## Technologies